stsiarzhanau/next-app-starter/README.md

 This project is based on a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) from default template, configured to use TypeScript, Tailwind CSS, `src` directory and App Router.

+The goal is an **enhanced developer experience** with pre-configured tools to ensure code quality and consistency and boost productivity.

 On top of the default Next.js setup, this starter project includes:

 - **[Custom ESLint configuration](https://github.com/stsiarzhanau/eslint-config-nextjs-typescript)** with extended TypeScript support and additional rules for Tailwind CSS, Vitest, React Testing Library and more.
 Next.js specific rules are also included;